pdr0/blog-post-reading/README.md

 - [Development build](https://docs.expo.dev/develop/development-builds/introduction/)
 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+The app is written mainly to target web but it works in iOS and Android as well.

 You can start developing by editing the files inside the **app** directory.
 Blogify uses [file-based routing](https://docs.expo.dev/router/introduction/) for seamless navigation.